njanders9124/njanders9124.github.io/essays/real-questions.md

 ## Thoughts from a Lead Technician

 The field I work in is a revolving door.
-Technicians come and go, their habits go with them, and new ones take their place.
+Technicians come and go, new ones take their place, very little 'lingers'.
 One common thread among all of them is how they choose to ask for help when a new or particularly challenging problem comes up.
 The juxtaposition of Goofus and Gallant comes to mind.